rentry/nountown-docs/docs/target-persona-empathy-map.md

 ![Empathy map, Cindy, categories divided into says, thinks, does, feels]({{ 'assets/images/empathy-map.png' | relative_url }})

 ### Empathy map: accessible text

+This is a text alternative to the empathy map image.
+The content is the same.

 #### Says
 - I embrace new technology and enjoy testing tools
 - I don’t have enough time in a day